alkrauss48/labs/go/server/README.md

 the database.

 ## See it in action
-To give it a test drive, give my dev wiki a shot which uses the code in this
+To give it a test drive, see my dev wiki which uses the code in this repo:
-repo:

 http://wiki.thesocietea.org